-Johnson College has a zero tolerance stance for violence.
-The minimum sanctions for Health and/or Safety of an Individual Policies violations likely to be assigned are as follows:
+Johnson College has a zero-tolerance stance for violence.
+The minimum outcomes for Health and/or Safety of an Individual Policy violations likely to be assigned are as follows:

-- Disciplinary Suspension for remainder of semester and (1) additional fall/spring semester. - Before Returning- Meeting with members of Academics, Student Success, and the Counselor to discuss action plan for graduation. - Once Returned- Deferred Suspension until graduation.
+- Disciplinary Suspension for the remainder of the semester and (1) additional fall/spring semester. - Before Returning- Meet with members of Academics, the student conduct administrator, and the Counselor to discuss an action plan for graduation. - Once Returned- Deferred Suspension until graduation.